 appropriate administrator is advised to review current regulations and requirements.

 1 Under circumstances not involving Public Health Service or National Science Foundation or other

-regulated funding agencies, the Provost*, in consultation with the Dean of the Division of Research and

-Graduate Studies (DDGRS)* , will make the decision whether information about the charges and their

-disposition will be disclosed publicly or to specific parties, including the research sponsor.
+regulated funding agencies, the university will make information regarding any adjudicated research misconduct allegation available to the public upon request, to the extent which the requestor is entitled to such information under state and federal law.

 2 This decision will normally be made upon the conclusion of the final report.
 However, if required by